-Unless the law provides to the contrary, the arbitration may proceed in the absence of any party who, after due notice, fails to be present or fails to be present or fails to obtain an adjournment.
-An award shall not be made in favor of an appealing party solely on the default if the other party.
-The arbitrator shall require the appealing party to submit such evidence as may be required for the making of an award.
+Unless the law provides to the contrary, the arbitration may proceed in the absence of any party who after due notice fails to be present or fails to obtain an adjournment.
+An award shall not be made in favor of an appearing party solely on the default of the other party.
+The arbitrator shall require the appearing party to submit such evidence as may be required for the making of an award.
 The arbitrator may require the appearance of a party at the hearing if the arbitrator determines that the party's appearance is necessary for a fair and just resolution of the dispute.

-(17) EVIDENCE
+(17) Evidence

-The arbitrator shall not be bound by common law or statutory rules of evidence or by technical or formal rules of procedure but may make such investigation or inquiry and conduct the hearing in such manner as he or she deems proper and necessary.
+The arbitrator shall not be bound by common law, statutory rules of evidence, or technical or formal rules of procedure but may make such investigation or inquiry and conduct the hearing in such manner as he or she deems proper and necessary.

-The parties may offer such evidence as is relevant and material to the dispute and shall produce such additional evidence as the arbitrator may deem necessary to an understanding and determination of the dispute.
+The parties may offer such evidence that is relevant and material to the dispute and shall produce such additional evidence as the arbitrator may deem necessary for an understanding and determination of the dispute.
 An arbitrator authorized by law to subpoena witnesses or documents may do so upon request of any party or independently.

 The arbitrator shall be the judge of the relevance and materiality of the evidence offered.
-All evidence shall be taken in the presence of the arbitrator, except when a party is absent in default or waives the right to be present.
+All evidence shall be taken in the presence of the arbitrator except when a party is absent in default or waives the right to be present.

-(18) CLOSING OF HEARINGS
+(18) Closing of Hearings

-- (a) In cases where no oral hearing is requested the dated of review of documents by the arbitrator shall serve as the date of closing of the hearings. - (b) In cases where an oral hearing is requested, the arbitrator shall specifically inquire of all parties whether they have any further proofs to offer or witnesses to be heard.
-Upon reviewing negative replies, or if satisfies that the record is complete; the arbitrator shall declare the hearings closed and a minute thereof shall be recorded.
+- (a) In cases where no oral hearing is requested, the date of review of documents by the arbitrator shall serve as the date of closing of the hearings. - (b) In cases where an oral hearing is requested, the arbitrator shall specifically ask all parties whether they have any further proofs to offer or witnesses to be heard.
+Upon reviewing negative replies, or if satisfied that the record is complete, the arbitrator shall declare the hearings closed and record the minutes.
 If briefs are to be filed, the hearing shall be closed as of the final date set by the arbitrator for the receipt of briefs. - (c) The time limit within which the arbitrator is required to make the award shall commence to run, in the absence of other agreement by the parties, upon the closing of the hearing.

-(19) REOPENING OF HEARINGS
+(19) Reopening of Hearings